raspberrypilearning/unity-scene-top-down/en/step_1.md

-To see your map in a top-down view, right-click where it says 'Persp' in the top right of the Scene view and choose **Top**.
+To view your scene in a top-down view, right-click where it says 'Persp' in the top right of the Scene view and choose **Top**.

 ![The Scene view in a top-down view zoomed out to show the whole world.](images/top-down-maze.png)